-The second major part of the SMI project is to use the index to identify potential counties or sub-county locations, and for REACH and supporting partners to carry out shock verification and exploration assessment in identified and agreed upon areas.
+The second major part of the SMI project is to use the index to identify potential counties or sub-county locations, and for REACH and supporting partners to carry out-shock verification and exploration assessment in identified and agreed upon areas.
 The assessment will be triggered by the SMI, NAWG or ICCG and likely be carried out within the geographic area affected - varying on the type and scope of the shock observed.
 Each assessment will be designed to verify the shock, understand how the shock has impacted humanitarian needs, and to also determine how the shock may inform further development of the SMI.
-When launched, each assessment will have an independent and specific researc hdesign phase.
-Data collection will include, although not be limited to, focus group discussions (FGDs), key informant interviews (KIIs), direct observation and, when necessary, household level data collection through a multi-sector quantitative tool Additionally, to better conceptually understand the impact of shocks, exploratory questions will be utilised to explore the following topics:
+When launched, each assessment will have an independent and specific research design phase.
+Data collection will include, although not be limited to, focus group discussions (FGDs), key informant interviews (KIIs), direct observation and, when necessary, household level data collection through a multi-sector quantitative tool.
+Additionally, to better conceptually understand the impact of shocks, exploratory questions will be utilised to explore the following topics:

-- The interaction of various typologies of shocks (conflict, climatic, economic, policy, etc.) and their effects on household vulnerability, resilience, and food security. - How does the timing of specific shocks affect the severity of shocks (rainy versus dry season)? - The effects shocks have on household decisions outside of mitigation food consumption gaps, such as reducing protection risks. - How does the combination of typology, timing and intensity of shocks affect household decision makings, such as displacement patterns and trade-offs?
+- The interaction of various typologies of shocks (conflict, climatic, economic, policy, etc.) and their effects on household vulnerability, resilience, and food security. - How does the timing of specific shocks affect the severity of shocks (rainy versus dry season)? - The effects shocks have on household decisions outside of mitigation food consumption gaps, such as reducing protection risks. - How does the combination of typology, timing and intensity of shocks affect household decision makings, such as displacement patterns and trade-offs? - What measures do communities take to mitigate the impact of shocks and what further measures could be taken?

 The first ad-hoc assessment was conducted in Akobo in April 2020 in response to continued cycles of conflict and displacement shocks attributed to increased levels of food insecurity.
 This initial tool is attached in the below annex and will serve as an essential template for the development of future verification missions.
+A second assessment was conducted in Northen Bahr el Ghazal in

+December 2020 in response to compounding cycles of climate shocks being attributed to food insecurity and triggering displacement.
+Thirdly, an assessment was conducted in Fangak in 2021 in response to increasing humanitarian needs due to extensive flooding.
+Finally, a fourth assessment was conducted in Greater Kapoeta in March 2022 in response to identified drought conditions and increasing food insecurity and WASH needs.
+This was conducted as a joint assessment with the Population Movement team as the poor access to water and food in the area had also led to largescale displacement.

-A second assessment was conducted in Northen Bahr el Ghazal in December 2020 in response to compounding cycles of climate shocks being attributed to food insecurity and triggering displacement.
-The tool and methodology note are also in the below annex.
-In both instances, these assessments will serve to help guide the development of the future REACH rapid and verification assessments.
+The base tool and methodology note are also in the below annex.
+Note however that the tool can be adapted depending on the shock; for example, for the tool was adapted for the Greater Kapoeta assessment as this was primarialy a drought shock.
+These assessments will serve to help guide the development of the future REACH rapid and verification assessments.
 Furthermore, the information gathered will allow for the refining and adjusting of both the SMI and the INT and their inter-connected relationship, and also inform key research on the community perception of shocks and their impacts.